TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 The user name is whatever the user named the object (could be blank).
 The class name is the thing in the original design file that the node represents.
 The groups and geometries in the diagram might be Inserts and Meshes in a DWG file, or Instances and Walls in an RVT file.
 The source id is whatever identifier the source design file uses.
 It might be an entity handle for a DWG, or an element id from an RVT.

 Each node has a set of attributes.
 Similar to nodes, each attribute also has a name and class name.
 There are a few different types of attribute which fall into three categories.
 First, attributes that represent transforms used to position objects in 3D space.
 Second, materials that determine the appearance of objects.
 Finally, there are property attributes.
-Each property attribute contains a list of (name,class name,value) pairs.
+Each property attribute contains a list of (name,value) pairs.
 Nodes can have multiple property attributes, with each attribute representing a different category of properties.
 The properties are whatever the Navisworks file converters can extract from the source design file.

 The logical scene graph is used to populate the [Selection Tree Window](https://help.autodesk.com/view/NAV/2023/ENU/?guid=GUID-AF4CFA5C-1455-4444-982A-34FBA2AE4608) in Navisworks.
 The attributes are used to populate the [Properties Window](https://help.autodesk.com/view/NAV/2023/ENU/?guid=GUID-DE27B147-B234-4AFE-8E2C-ACA82120A253).
 Each attribute is a separate tab.

-The instance tree is the scene graph DAG expanded into a tree structure.
-It's an extremely lightweight structure used to tie the logical scene graph and rendering graph together.
+The instance tree is the scene graph DAG expanded into a tree.
+It's an extremely lightweight structure used to tie the logical scene graph and spatial graph together.
 Each node in the instance tree represents a logical instance defined by a path through the DAG.
 Selections in Navisworks are represented by a list of pointers to instance tree nodes.
 As the instance tree can be easily regenerated from the logical scene graph, it's not serialized into the Navisworks file format.

 The spatial graph is used for all spatially oriented operations such as rendering, picking, collision detection and clash detection.
 The leaves are self-contained instances consisting of a bounding box, transform, material and geometry definition.
 All are stored in a form optimized for rendering.
 Geometry and materials are shared between instances.
 Large geometric objects are [split into multiple instances]({{ ngp_url | append: "#prepare" }}) in the spatial graph to ensure efficiency of spatial operations.
 Each leaf node in the instance tree has a list of corresponding instances in the spatial graph.